5217232/Resilient-Leader-Follower-CBF-QP/README.md

 1) `spread_out_sim` shows the simulation of robots spreading out in an open space.
 2) `complex_sim1` and `complex_sim2` show the simulation of robots going through some complex environments with obstacles.

-To run each simulation scenario, you just need to run the corresponding python files.
+To run each simulation scenario, you just need to run the corresponding python file.
 # spread_out_sim
 ![spread_out_sim1-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/c1151031-1a52-4621-9690-326304b47911)